joewing/q2/README.md

     - Start
     - Stop

+## Programmer Interface

+A 40-pin connector provides an interface to the front-panel switches, deposit switch, reset switch, and data output.
+The pinout is designed to align with the GPIO pins of a Raspberry Pi so that the Pi can be used to both program and backup the Q2.

 ## Power Estimation

-LEDs are driven through a 4.7k resistor.
+Each LED is driven through a 4.7k resistor.
 Assuming a 5v power supply and 2v voltage drop through an LED, we can assume ~0.64mA for each 4.7k resistor.
 Each gate uses either a 10k or a 1k (depending on fanout and required speed) resistor pull up, so we assume 0.5mA for each 10k resistor and 5mA for each 1k resistor.
-This provides an absolute worst case estimate since we don't expect all gates and LEDs to be on.
+This provides an absolute worst case estimate since we don't expect all gates and LEDs to be active.
-We assume the RAM and ROM chips as well as the LCD use ~20mA each.
+We assume the RAM chips and the LCD use ~20mA each.

 This gives the following:
   - 73 LEDS (4.7k resistor) = 31mA
-  - 414 10k resistors = 207mA
+  - 405 10k resistors = 203mA
-  - 8 1k resistors = 40mA
+  - 7 1k resistors = 35mA
-  - 2 RAMs, 2 ROMs, 1 LCD = 100mA
+  - 2 RAMs, 1 LCD = 60mA

-So we get a worst-case draw of ~378mA or ~2 Watts.
+So we get a worst-case draw of ~329mA or ~2 Watts.

 ## Clock Frequency Estimation